greengangsta/code_pipeline/README.md

 # code_pipeline
-A repository to be used for demo aws's codepipeline and code deploy services.
+A repository to be used for demonstrating continuous integration and continous delivery using aws's codepipeline and codedeploy services.